Commonwealth of Nations: Head of the Commonwealth

-Under the formula of the London Declaration, Charles III is the head of the Commonwealth.
-When the monarch dies, the successor to the crown does not automatically become the new head of the Commonwealth.
-However, at their meeting in April 2018, Commonwealth leaders agreed that Prince Charles should succeed his mother Elizabeth II as head after her death.
-The position is symbolic, representing the free association of independent members, the majority of which (36) are republics, and five have monarchs of different royal houses (Brunei, Eswatini, Lesotho, Malaysia, and Tonga).
+Under the formula of the London Declaration, Charles III is the Head of the Commonwealth.
+However, when the monarch dies, the successor to the crown does not automatically become the new head of the Commonwealth.
+Despite this, at their meeting in April 2018, Commonwealth leaders agreed that Prince Charles should succeed his mother Elizabeth II as head after her death.
+The position is symbolic, representing the free association of independent members, the majority of which (36) are republics, and five have monarchs of different royal houses (Brunei, Eswatini, Lesotho, Malaysia and Tonga).